Mohegan Indians v. Connecticut: Privy Council decision

 The Mohegan appealed to the Privy Council.
 The appeal began in 1770 and the Privy Council sided with Connecticut in 1772, without a written opinion.
 The Crown confirmed this decision in 1773.

 Reporting

 The decision was not reported in a law reporter.
 No reported judicial decisions from the 17th or 18th century recognized or applied Aboriginal customary law.

 J.H.
 Smith provides a detailed history of the legal proceedings of the case, but only sporadically includes quotes from the decision.

 Significance

 Aboriginal title

 A summary of Mohegan Indians was included by Chief Justice John Marshall in his opinion in Johnson v.
-M'Intosh (1823):
+McIntosh (1823):

-The controversy between the colony of Connecticut and the Mohegan Indians, depended on the nature and extent of a grant made by those Indians to the colony; on the nature and extent of the reservations made by the Indians, in their several deeds and treaties, which were alleged to be recognised by the legitimate authority; and on the violation by the colony of rights thus reserved and secured.
-We do not perceive, in that case, any assertion of the principle, that individuals might obtain a complete and valid title from the Indians.

 This has been considered the first case to rule on indigenous land tenure.
 In 1995, Robert N. Clinton described it as "the first major eighteenth century challenge to local colonial control of relations with Indian tribes," and "the greatest cause ever heard at the Council Board."